Kibworth Joint Recreation Board

 The Kibworth Joint Recreation Committee was formed in 1982 by both Kibworth Parish Councils in order to administer the public recreation facilities in the two Kibworths.
 Today the Committee manages and maintains the recreation grounds of Warwick Park and Smeeton Road, and the Play Areas at Rookery Close and Larkswood.
 These areas are owned by one or other of the two Parish Councils, except for Warwick Park (formerly the Warwick Road Recreation Ground), which is jointly owned having been purchased by both parish councils (November 2015) using s106 funding.
 It used to be on a joint lease from Kibworth High School Foundation.
 Leicestershire County Council was the Trustee and acted as landlord in the leasing arrangements.

-The Board comprises of representatives from Kibworth Beauchamp Parish Council (currently Councillors Pat Copson (chairman), Helen Sibson, Jon Owst), and from Kibworth Harcourt Parish Council (Councillors Kevin Feltham (vice-chairman) and Caroline Pitcher).
+The Board comprises of representatives from Kibworth Beauchamp Parish Council (currently Councillors Pat Copson (chairman), Helen Sibson, Patricia Formoy, and from Kibworth Harcourt Parish Council (Councillors Kevin Feltham (vice-chairman), Caroline Abbott, and Kirsty Stanfield.
 Some 5 or 6 private meetings are held each year in Kibworth Grammar School Hall with additional meetings called if necessary.
 Recommendations from meetings are ratified at the following Kibworth Beauchamp Parish Council public meeting and the joint work summarised at both parish council meetings.

 Warwick Park: On Wednesday 18 November 2015, the Chairs of the two Kibworth parish councils (Chris Wood for KBPC and Kevin Feltham for KHPC) signed documents that transferred the ownership of the historic Warwick Road Recreation Ground to the people of both parishes forever and paid for by s106 community funding.
 This historic event followed many years of discussions with Leicestershire County Council, and more than a year of detailed negotiations.
 The transaction was managed by the then Kibworth Joint Recreation Committee which was made up of councillors from Kibworth Beauchamp and Kibworth Harcourt, and which looks after not only the Warwick Road Recreation Ground, but also Smeeton Road Rec, Rookery Close and Larkswood.
 It means that the future of the land, how it is used and how it is looked after is now for the people of the two Kibworth villages to decide.
 It will continue to be managed by the Kibworth Joint Recreation Board.
 In March 2020, the Joint Recreation Board approved changing the name to Warwick Park in recognition of the Beauchamp family, later Earls of Warwick, who originally owned the land.